 There are many types of printing out there, including the kind that MAX International uses to put logos, sense marks and such on their rolls (that’s called “flexographic”).
-But that’s not what I’m going to tell you about.
-The printer technologies I’m going to talk about are used in those roll applications, and there are only two principal types: “impact” and “direct thermal.”
+The printer technologies used in those roll applications are two principal types: “impact” and “direct thermal.”

 Impact Printing is exactly what it sounds like.
 Something solid like a key or a small needle (dot matrix) either hits a piece of fabric or other material that has been saturated with or coated by some form of ink (i.e. a ribbon) or provides enough pressure to activate a special coating (carbonless and self-contained).